RizaHKhan/CheckList/README.md

 A database can be accumulated on how long a particular category of tasks took?

-The ability to add categories for a task
+The ability to add categories for a task.

+Email tasks to people who you like to keep in the loop.

 The Schema of the task: